stpoa/menuo/packages/qr/README.md

 ## Label generating

-1. Put links into ./scripts/create-qr-code-tables.ts OR ./scripts/create-qr-code-demonstration.ts
+1. Put tables id into './data/restaurant.json' OR into './data/demonsration.json'

-2. yarn generate:tables OR yarn generate:demonstration
+2. yarn generate:links-from-json-restaurant OR yarn generate:links-from-json-demonstration

+3. yarn generate:qr-from-links-restaurant OR yarn generate:qr-from-links-demonstration

-3. yarn generate:labels
+4. yarn generate:labels

 Labels PL and EN are present in ./data.
-Resizing to print is not automated yet.
+Resizing to print IS NOT AUTOMATED YET.